nextstrain/mpox/ingest/vendored/README.md

 - [trigger-on-new-data](trigger-on-new-data) - Triggers downstream GitHub Actions if the provided `upload-to-s3` outputs do not contain the `identical_file_message`
   A hacky way to ensure that we only trigger downstream phylogenetic builds if the S3 objects have been updated.

+NCBI interaction scripts that are useful for fetching public metadata and sequences.

+- [fetch-from-ncbi-entrez](fetch-from-ncbi-entrez) - Fetch metadata and nucleotide sequences from [NCBI Entrez](https://www.ncbi.nlm.nih.gov/books/NBK25501/) and output to a GenBank file.
+  Useful for pathogens with metadata and annotations in custom fields that are not part of the standard [NCBI Virus](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/) or [NCBI Datasets](https://www.ncbi.nlm.nih.gov/datasets/) outputs.
+- [fetch-from-ncbi-virus](fetch-from-ncbi-virus) - Fetch metadata and nucleotide sequences from [NCBI Virus](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/) and output NDJSON records to stdout.
+- [ncbi-virus-url](ncbi-virus-url) - Generates the URL to download metadata and sequences from NCBI Virus as a single CSV file.
+- [csv-to-ndjson](csv-to-ndjson) - Converts CSV file to NDJSON file with a hard-coded 200MiB field size limit to accommodate sequences in the NCBI Virus download.

 Potential Nextstrain CLI scripts

 - [sha256sum](sha256sum) - Used to check if files are identical in upload-to-s3 and download-from-s3 scripts.